motty-mandel/hobby-projects-2/README.md

 ## Usage
 This generator can be used to create a password for any website that requires login credentials or for email acoounts etc.

+## Credits
+Help for this project came from google, classes from the Rutgers bootcamp, youtube as well as several classmates's code that gave me some inspiration.

+## Lisence
+Please check the README.